Riley Damiani

-Riley Damiani (born March 20, 2000) is a Canadian professional ice hockey forward currently playing for the Texas Stars in the American Hockey League (AHL) as a prospect to the Dallas Stars of the National Hockey League (NHL).
+Riley Damiani (born March 20, 2000) is a Canadian professional ice hockey forward who is currently under contract with Augsburger Panther of the Deutsche Eishockey Liga (DEL).

 Early life

 Damiani was born on March 20, 2000, in Mississauga, Ontario, Canada to parents Rino and Jennifer.
 He is the middle of three brothers.
 As his father Rino grew up alongside Raami Durzi, Damiani was childhood friend with defenceman Sean Durzi.
 They played together with the Mississauga Rebels before joining the Ontario Hockey League (OHL).

 Playing career

 Growing up in Mississauga, Damiani played minor midget hockey with the Mississauga Rebels of the Greater Toronto Hockey League (GTHL) before joining the OHL.
 While with the Rebels during the 2015–16 regular season, Damiani registered 34 goals and 41 assists for 75 points through 71 games.
 He also tallied two assists to help the GTHL Blue team win the 2016 OHL Gold Cup.
 As a result, Damiani was drafted 29th overall by the Kitchener Rangers in the 2016 OHL Priority Selection.